shyabid/discord-bot.py/README.md

-Jotaro is an open-source Discord bot.
+# Jotaro - Open Source Discord Bot

-Greetings and welcome to **Jotaro**, a full-featured, open-source Discord bot aimed at enriching the experience on your server with a vast selection of functions.
-With a focus on modularity, privacy, and community-focused feature progress, Jotaro is a stable partner for a multitude of applications ranging from moderation to fun interaction, utility commands, and custom automation.
+Welcome to **Jotaro**, a versatile and powerful open-source Discord bot designed to enhance server experience through a rich suite of features.
+Developed with modularity, privacy, and community-driven improvements at its core, Jotaro is your reliable companion for everything from moderation and fun interactions to utility commands and personalized automation.

 ---

-## Introduction
+## Overview

-Jotaro is built using the `discord.py` library, which utilizes modern Python asynchronous programming for flawless and scalable performance on multiple servers.
-It is carefully divided into plugins—specifically for each function—therefore making it easy to extend, customize, and maintain.
+Jotaro is built with the `discord.py` framework, leveraging modern Python async capabilities for smooth, scalable performance across multiple servers.
+Its architecture is thoughtfully segmented into plugins—each encapsulating focused functionality—allowing for easy extension, customization, and maintenance.

-Essentially, Jotaro is natively supported with a SQLite database via the use of a specialized database manager to make persistent data storage efficient and safer.
-The architecture ensures fast retrieval, consistency, and easy deployment without imposing significant requirements for infrastructure.
+At its heart, Jotaro seamlessly integrates with an SQLite database via a dedicated database manager to store persistent data securely and efficiently.
+This design ensures fast access, consistency, and straightforward deployment without heavy infrastructure requirements.

 ---

-## Characteristics
+## Features

-Dynamic command prefixing per server.
+- **Dynamic command prefixing per server**
 - **Comprehensive moderation tools**
+- **Automated reminders and leveling systems**
-- **Automated Reminder Systems and Leveling Systems** Entertainment commands include quizzes, waifu-themed features, and interactive games.
+- **Entertainment commands including quizzes, waifu-related features, and fun games**
-- Audio Control and Voice Channel Utilities
+- **Audio control and voice channel utilities**
-Extensive error handling with notifications for developers.
+- **Robust error handling with developer notifications**
-In-depth control and approval for cooldown times.
+- **Fine-grained permissions and cooldown management**
-Extensible plugin architecture allows for easy scalability of functionalities.
+- **Extensible plugin system for effortless feature scaling**

 ---

-## Architectural Framework and Core Elements
+## Architecture & Key Components

-### Required Documents
+### Core Files

-- bot.py
+- **bot.py**
   The central bot class, extending `AutoShardedBot` to optimize multi-guild operations.
 Handles command prefix resolution, plugin loading, event hooks (ready, errors, completions), and integrates the database manager.
 It’s the foundation upon which all features are built and coordinated.

-- db_manager.py
+- **db_manager.py**
-Handles communication with SQLite by encapsulating schema creation, queries, and updates.
-This style promotes data integrity and separates database logic from command implementations, thus enhancing maintainability and reliability.
+  Manages SQLite interactions, encapsulating schema setup, queries, and updates.
+This ensures data integrity and isolates database logic from command implementations, fostering maintainability and reliability.

-# main.py
+- **main.py**
   Entrypoint that initializes and launches the bot instance.
 Keeps startup procedures clean and focused.

-- utilities.py
+- **utils.py**
   Helper functions utilized across plugins for common tasks, promoting code reuse and clarity.

-- Data.py
+- **data.py**
-It involves static configurations or mappings that many plugins reference, helping to provide uniformity.
+  Contains static data or configuration mappings that multiple plugins reference, supporting consistency.

 - **schema.sql**
-The database schema is modeled to organize persistent storage, with thoughtful design intended to include features like prefixes, user stats, reminders, and other functionalities.
+  Defines the database schema to structure persistent storage, carefully designed to cover features like prefixes, user stats, reminders, and more.

 - **waifu_list_final.json**
-A large dataset powers the "waifu" themed plugin, enabling engaging user experiences through carefully crafted content.
+  A comprehensive dataset powering the “waifu” themed plugin, enabling fun user interactions with pre-curated content.

 ---

-### Extensions
+### Plugins

-The plugin directory holds modular functionality, which the bot loads dynamically in the form of a cog:
+The plugins folder hosts modular features, each as a cog loaded dynamically by the bot:

-- **afk.py** — This script handles AFK statuses, allowing users to set and track how long they've been away.
+- **afk.py** — Manages AFK statuses, allowing users to set and track when they are away.
-**alias.py** is used for offering command aliasing to improve the user experience.
+- **alias.py** — Provides command aliasing to simplify user experience.
 - **anime.py** — Adds anime-themed commands, connecting the bot to popular fandom interactions.
-The **audio.py** file handles music and voice channel operations, thus enabling voice interactions.
+- **audio.py** — Controls music and voice channel functionalities, enabling voice interactions.
-- **auto.py** — Automates repetitive tasks related to server administration.
+- **auto.py** — Automates routine tasks for server management.
-- **bookmark.py** — Allows users to bookmark messages or content to refer to later.
+- **bookmark.py** — Allows users to bookmark messages or content for later.
-- **botto.py** — This contains meta commands for bot details and statistics.
+- **botto.py** — Contains meta commands related to bot info and stats.
-The **economy.py** module provides in-server economy functionality that includes virtual currency and transaction support.
+- **economy.py** — Implements an in-server economy system with virtual currency and transactions.
-- **fun.py** — A collection of fun commands to keep the community active.
+- **fun.py** — Collection of entertainment commands to keep the community engaged.
-- **goblet.py** — A plugin intended for themed games or competitions.
+- **goblet.py** — Specialized plugin for themed games or contests.
 - **help.py** — Custom help command presenting command information neatly.
-- **holy.py** — Holds commands that involve religious themes or playful connotations.
+- **holy.py** — Adds themed commands with spiritual or humorous undertones.
-- **interactions.py** — Handles buttons, dropdowns, and other interactive components for Discord.
+- **interactions.py** — Handles buttons, dropdowns, and other Discord interactions.
-- **leveling.py** — It tracks user behavior for leveling and reward purposes.
+- **leveling.py** — Tracks user activity to reward leveling and engagement.
 - **meta.py** — Meta commands for managing plugins and bot internals.
-- **misc.py** — Miscellaneous commands that don't fit into other modules.
+- **misc.py** — Miscellaneous commands that don’t fit elsewhere.
-- **mod.py** — Core moderator commands like kick, ban, mute, etc.
+- **mod.py** — Core moderation tools like kick, ban, mute, etc.
-- **news.py** — Allows the sharing of news or announcements across servers.
+- **news.py** — Integrates news or announcements delivery within servers.
--prefix.py — Supports server-specific prefix configuration.
+- **prefix.py** — Enables server-specific prefix configuration.
 - **purge.py** — Bulk message deletion command for moderation.
-- **quiz.py** — Interactive quiz games for fun and entertainment.
+- **quiz.py** — Interactive quiz games for engagement and fun.
 - **reminder.py** — User reminders and timed notifications.
 - **snipe.py** — Recalls recently deleted or edited messages.
-- **tags.py** — Server-specific quick info snippets with custom tags.
+- **tags.py** — Custom tags for server-specific quick info snippets.
-- **ungrouped.py** — This file holds commands which are still under development or don't fit into a category yet.
+- **ungrouped.py** — Commands that are still in development or don’t belong to a category yet.
-- **vccontrol.py** — Commands for control and management of voice channels.
+- **vccontrol.py** — Voice channel controls and management commands.
-- **waifu.py** — This script enables waifu-themed interactions based on a JSON dataset.
+- **waifu.py** — “Waifu” themed interactions powered by the JSON dataset.
 - **welcomer.py** — Welcomes new members with configurable messages.

 ---

-## Privacy and Compliance
+## Privacy & Compliance

 Jotaro is committed to respecting user privacy and operates in full accordance with EU GDPR and related regulations.
 Key privacy-conscious design decisions include:

-- **Limited data storage:** We only store information that is necessary for the operation of the bot, such as server configurations, user levels, and usage statistics for commands.
-We do not store any personal information beyond what users volunteer.
+- **Minimal data collection:** Only essential information for bot functionality is stored, such as server settings, user levels, and command usage statistics.
+No personal data beyond what users voluntarily provide is kept.
-- **Secure Data Handling:** Persistent data is stored locally in SQLite databases, thus eliminating the need for external data sharing.
+- **Secure data handling:** All persistent data is stored locally in SQLite databases without external data sharing.
-- **Transparency:** The bot's commands and interactions neither expose sensitive information to the public nor third parties.
+- **Transparency:** Bot commands and interactions never expose sensitive data publicly or to third parties.
-- **Ability for user control:** Users can control their own data, with features to reset levels or remove reminders.
+- **User control:** Users can manage their own data, such as resetting levels or removing reminders.
-- **Compliance-ready:** The practices and code comply with best-practice standards with respect to data protection and user consent.
+- **Compliance-ready:** Code and practices align with best-practice guidelines for data protection and user consent.

-This privacy basis allows for the owners and users to implement Jotaro with confidence, knowing that members' data rights won't be breached.
+This privacy foundation allows server owners and users to confidently deploy Jotaro without compromising their members’ data rights.

 ---